joelvaneenwyk/huginn-wiki/Configuring-OAuth-applications.md

 ## Wunderlist

-If you do not have a Wunderlist Application yet, visit https://developer.wunderlist.com/applications and click 'Create new Application'.
+If you do not have a Wunderlist Application yet, visit https://developer.wunderlist.com/ and click 'Register Your App'.

 You need to choose a name for your application and an App URL (can be your huginn instance or anything else).